-At eCasa we stock a diverse range of glassware, ceramics, childrens toys, decor items, furniture, soft furnishings, kitchenware, tableware, prints, jewellery, clothing and chalk paint.
+At eCasa we stock a diverse range of table and bath linen, ceramics, decor items, soft furnishings, kitchenware, tableware and prints.
 Mostly we source from artisans working in the regions of Europe.
-Our European suppliers include Gien, Ceramique du Lussan, Miho, Sabre, Reiss, Melin Tregwynt, Alex Begg, Sophie Digard, Teixidors, Texteis Iris, Charvet Editions, Au Bain Marie, Fragonard and Papier a Etres.
-Find out more about the story behind these beautiful in store items below.
+Our European suppliers include Bordallo Pinheiro, Ceramique du Lussan, Charvet Editions, Au Bain Marie and Papier a Etres.
+We have a large range of European Linen some our own exclusive designs printed and manufactured with our partner in Lithuania and others from Lithuanian artisans.
+Find out more about the story behind these beautiful items below.

 eCasa Daylesford_low res-75.jpg